 At some time in your life you may be faced with changes – such as an accident or illness – that might take away your capacity to make your own decisions about things like:

-If you don’t have a Power of Attorney, you may not be able to choose who should make decisions on your behalf, which could lead to conflict over who should take charge of the decision-making process if you lose capacity.
+If you don’t have a Power of Attorney, you may not be able to choose who should make decisions on your behalf, and this could lead to conflict over who should take charge of the decision-making process if you lose capacity, especially considering the strict time limits involved.
 As a result, the Victorian Civil and Administrative Tribunal may be asked to appoint an administrator or guardian to help you.

 A Power of Attorney can be either a financial Power of Attorney or a medical decision maker, or both.
 You may choose the same person to be both, or choose a different person for each role.
 You can also choose whether you wish to appoint an enduring or non-enduring POA, depending on your personal circumstances.